MicrosoftDocs/msix-docs/msix-src/modification-package-1809-update.md

 We also support file system type plugins and customization if the executable of the main application is not in a VFS.
 This is to ensure that the main package will get all the VFS of the main package and the modification package.
 We are currently working on supporting file system type plugins and customization with executable in VFS in the next release.

-Thanks for taking the time to read.

--MSIX team